 Each year, the Annual Meeting Program Committee selects three outstanding papers for AAHKS Awards presented at the Annual Meeting.
-Authors of selected papers must submit manuscripts by September 1st in order to be considered.
+Authors of papers selected for podium presentations must submit manuscripts by August 18, 2017 in order to be considered.

 Benefits of the AAHKS Awards